It’s incredibly challenging to keep squirrels away from bird feeders!

-For example, I own the Squirrel Stopper Pole, and not one single critter has been able to get past the attached spring-loaded baffle.
+For example, I used to own the Squirrel Stopper Pole, and not one single critter EVER got past the attached spring-loaded baffle.
 (Because of the high number of feeders I was using, I have since built a more heavy-duty bird feeder pole. 🙂 )

 A squirrel baffle is merely a contraption that prevents squirrels (and other small mammals) from climbing up your bird feeder pole.
 Check out the spring-loaded baffle on the Squirrel Stopper pole below:

 Not only is this pole great at preventing squirrels from climbing up, but it holds up to 8 bird feeders and looks “classy” in my backyard.

 If you like your current bird feeder pole and want to keep it, but it wasn’t designed to stop squirrels, I have great news!
 Squirrel baffles can be purchased separately (or made) and attached to your existing pole.